surfliner/surfliner-mirror/shoreline/discovery/doc/deploy.md

 ## Environment Variables

-Starlight aims at following the [12 factor application][12-factor] pattern as much as possible.
+Shoreline aims at following the [12 factor application][12-factor] pattern as much as possible.
 To that end, there are a set of environment variables that one should populate when deploying to a staging/production server.
 Development and test instances have sane defaults that you should not need to adjust unless you